 Business Continuity Management

 In preparation for large-scale natural disasters, fires, infectious disease pandemics, and other emergency situations, the Yamaha Group has formulated business continuity plans (BCPs) and implements other business continuity management efforts.
-The Working Group for BCP and Disaster Prevention Management, which is chaired by a managing executive officer and positioned under the Risk Management Committee chaired by the president, has been established as an organization for formulating business continuity policies for responding to natural disasters and other emergency situations.
+The Working Group for BCP and Disaster Prevention Management, which is positioned under the Risk Management Committee chaired by the president, has been established as an organization for formulating business continuity policies for responding to natural disasters and other emergency situations.
 In addition, Group policies and rules for responding to natural disasters and other emergency situations have been developed.
 In the event of an emergency, an emergency response headquarters will be set up to examine potential measures for ensuring Groupwide business continuity.

 In addition, the Group BCP Policies & Rules establish basic policies, duties, and rules to minimize the effect on business when a risk event occurs, such as a natural disaster, through the rapid implementation of appropriate countermeasures.